-There will certainly be times at Williams when you would like to travel home.
-It is important to know what documents to carry with you to reenter the U.S. after a temporary absence (less than 5-months).
+There will certainly be times at Williams when you would like to travel outside the U.S. It is important to know what documents to carry with you to reenter the U.S. after a temporary absence (less than 5-months).

 What to carry

-- Form I-20 with valid travel authorization signature.
-Your travel authorization signature is provided during Mandatory check-in and should be updated every 6-months, including students on OPT/STEM OPT.
+- Form I-20 with valid travel endorsement signature.
+Your travel endorsement signature is provided during the SEVP check-in & registration and should be updated every 6-months, including students on OPT/STEM OPT.

 - Valid Passport at least 6-months into the future at all times.

 - Valid U.S. Visa (Canadian citizens are exempt from the visa requirement).
-If your visa expires while you are in the U.S., the next time you travel abroad you must obtain a new visa in order to reenter the U.S. A meeting with the Associate Dean of International Student Services to discuss visa renewal is encouraged.
+If your visa expires while you are in the U.S., the next time you travel outside the U.S. you must renew your visa in order to reenter the U.S. A meeting with the ISS to discuss visa renewal is encouraged.

 - Financial evidence detailing the source and amount of your funding.